1jour1vin

 meat in sauce

-"The 2014 Nuits Saint Georges 1er Cru Les Vaucrains has an elegant bouquet with beautifully defined aromas of red cherry, strawberry, and cold stone.
-The palate is ripe and sensual from the outset, with well-defined acidity.
-The tannins truly express the favorable nature of Les Vaucrains, bringing impressive detail and precision to the long, sustained finish.
-Superb!"
+“The 2014 Nuits-Saint-Georges 1er Cru Les Vaucrains offers an elegant bouquet with beautifully defined aromas of red cherry, strawberry, and cool stone.
+The palate is ripe and sensual from the very first sip, with well-defined acidity.
+The tannins truly express the favorable terroir of Les Vaucrains, bringing impressive detail and precision to the long, sustained finish.
+Superb!”
 (Wine Advocate 2015)

 Rated site